zenomt/jsonld-terse/api.md

 Actions
 -------
-An _action-binding triple_ is a triple whose predicate is a sub-property of `api:action` or `api:idempotentAction`.
+An _action-binding triple_ is a triple whose predicate is a sub-property of `api:action`.
 An _Action_ is the object URL of an action-binding triple that, when `POST`ed to, invokes the functional process indicated by the semantics of the predicate on, or in the context of, the triple’s subject (the Action’s _target resource_).
 Actions are intended to fill the gap where the standard, generic HTTP methods are inadequate to the desired processing semantics, or to convey the currently available state transitions of a resource via hypermedia controls.
 Clients **SHOULD NOT** invoke an Action unless the semantics and expected effects on the bound target resource are understood.

-To aid simple generic clients in recognizing an Action without inferencing, servers **SHOULD** include in the Action’s graph a materialized `api:Action` type and an `api:target` link to the Action’s bound target resource.
+To aid simple generic clients in recognizing an Action without inferencing, servers **SHOULD** include in the Action’s graph at least a materialized `api:Action` type and an `api:target` link to the Action’s bound target resource.

 Consider an example “Store” ontology that describes cancelable orders: